sedwards2009/extraterm/docs/extensions_your_first_extension.md

 Our first extension does have some JavaScript code which we need to connect to the command we defined in `package.json`.

-When Extraterm starts up an extension it will try to find the extension's main script by looking at the `main` field inside `package.json`.
+When Extraterm starts up an extension it will try to find the extension's main script by looking at the `windowMain` field inside `package.json`.
 It will then load the script and run the `activate` function inside.

 Every extension is passed an [`ExtensionContext`](extension_api/interfaces/extensioncontext.html) instance.
 This is the gateway extensions use to access the extension API and actually perform useful work inside Extraterm.